ajv-validator/ajv/README.md

 - _parentSchema_: the schema containing the keyword (added with `verbose` option)
 - _data_: the data validated by the keyword (added with `verbose` option).

+__Please note__: `propertyNames` keyword schema validation errors have an additional property `propertyName`, `dataPath` points to the object.
+After schema validation for each property name, if it is invalid an additional error is added with the property `keyword` equal to `"propertyNames"`.

 ### Error parameters